iJackUA/rwdtow/_posts/1970-01-01-alternative-frameworks.md

 order: 50
 ---

-Ruby eco-system is not end up with a single RoR.
-There are a number of frameworks that are truing to propose alternative or lightweight ways to build web apps.
+The Ruby ecosystem does not end at Ruby on Rails.
+There are a number of alternative frameworks which excell in different areas or provide a more lightweight way to build web apps.
-Let's see the most notable:
+Here are some of the most notable:

 ## Full-featured

 ### [Hanami.rb](http://hanamirb.org/)

-It propose cleaner approach with less metaprogramming.
-The most interesting architectural decisions are: multi app architecture with shared parts (that delays and simplify decision to break your app into smaller parts), Data Mapper/Entity-Repository approach for persistence layer, separating actions, explicit variables exposition to views, etc.
+Hanami proposes a cleaner approach with less metaprogramming than Rails.
+Some interesting architectural decisions are: multi app architecture with shared parts (that delays and simplify decision to break your app into smaller parts), data mapper/entity-repository approach for persistence layer, separating actions, explicit variables exposition to views, and more.

 * [What is Hanami?
 Where is it going?](https://discuss.hanamirb.org/t/what-is-hanami-where-is-it-going/222)